 Prior to reading the instructions on the Account Negative Balances Report, it is beneficial to review the following sections of the IU Accounting Standards Book to gain foundational information along with report requirements and best practices:

-An asset is expected to be a debit balance and a liability is expected to be a credit balance within financial statements unless it is an allowance code.
+An asset and expense are expected to be debit balances and a liability and revenue are expected to be credit balances within financial statements unless it is an allowance code.
 Typically an allowance object code has a credit balance that offsets a corresponding asset or liability account.
 For example, an allowance for doubtful accounts acts to reduce the receivable balance for outstanding amounts that IU expects not to collect during the fiscal year.
 This balance is typically shown at net (the combination of both balances) within the University’s financial statements.
 See Accounting for Revenue Section – Write-offs and Collections for further details.

 How does the Report Determine a Negative Balance